 Amortizing half of costs U.S. businesses spend on advertising would place millions of U.S. jobs and billions in sales at risk

-A discussion draft of tax reform legislation released by the Senate Finance Committee would allow U.S. businesses to deduct only half of their advertising costs in the year they purchase the advertising.
-It would require them to amortize the other half over five years.
+Discussion drafts of tax reform legislation released by the House Ways and Means Committee and the Senate Finance Committee in 2014 would allow U.S. businesses to deduct only half of their advertising costs in the year they purchase the advertising, and would require them to amortize the other half over five or ten years.
+The Senate Finance Committee Business Income Tax Working Group also listed the advertising amortization proposal as the third highest potential “pay for” to finance tax reform in 2015.
 Advertising under current law is treated as an ordinary and necessary business expense just like salaries, rent, utilities, and office supplies.
-Businesses have been able to deduct the full cost of their advertising for the 100 year life of the Tax Code.
+Businesses have been able to deduct the full cost of their advertising for the 100 year life of the Federal Corporate Tax Code.

-Advertising drives $5.8 trillion of the $33.8 trillion in U.S. economic output and supports 21.1 million of the 136.2 million jobs in the United States, according to the world-renowned economic consulting firm IHS Global Insight.
+Advertising supports $5.8 trillion of the $36.7 trillion in U.S. economic output and supports 20 million of the 142 million jobs in the United States, according to the world-renowned economic consulting firm IHS Economics and Country Risk.

-The tax on advertising proposed by the Finance Committee Chairman would eliminate millions of American jobs.
-IHS Global Insight estimates that every $1 spent on advertising generates nearly $22 in economic activity (sales) and every million dollars in advertising expenses supports 81 American jobs.
-Nobel Prize winning economists who have studied the tax treatment of advertising confirm that making advertising more expensive would cause a decline in spending on advertising.
+The proposed increased tax on advertising would eliminate millions of American jobs.
+IHS estimates that every $1 spent on advertising generates nearly $19 in additional economic output and every million dollars in advertising expenses supports 67 American jobs.
+Nobel Prize winning economists who have studied the tax treatment of advertising confirm that making advertising more expensive would cause a significant decline in spending on advertising.

-The net effect of the draft is to increase a company’s taxable income for every year in which a business purchases advertising.
+The net effect of the drafts is to increase a company’s taxable income for every year in which a business purchases advertising.
 The portion of ad spending that is not immediately deductible would be treated as income for tax purposes.
-At first glance, it might appear that advertisers would “catch up” the full value of their deduction in five years, but companies would pay significantly more taxes under the Discussion Draft.
+At first glance, it might appear that advertisers would “catch up” the full value of their deduction in five years, but companies would in fact pay significantly more taxes under these discussion drafts.